-Using our finest hairstyling know-how and the advice of Feisal Qureshi, founder and creative director at Raincry, we put together this roundup of the 35 best hairstyles and haircuts for thin hair to look thicker and more voluminous—with lots of photos to prove it.
-Some of these A-list inspirations may already have thick hair to begin with, but it's the way in which their hair is styled that will trick onlookers into believing you have a thicker, fuller mane than you actually do.
+Using our finest hairstyling know-how and the advice of experts Feisal Qureshi and Gretchen Friese, we put together this roundup of the 38 best hairstyles and haircuts for thin hair to look thicker and more voluminous—with lots of photos to prove it.
+Some of these A-list inspirations may already have thick hair to begin with, but it's the way in which their hair is styled that will trick onlookers into believing you have thicker, fuller tresses than you actually do.
 Plus, we're sprinkling in some product recommendations along the way.

 Meet the Expert

 - Faisel Qureshi is the founder of luxury haircare brand Raincry, and has three decades of experience in the beauty industry as a hair artist.

 - Gretchen Friese is a BosleyMD stylist and certified trichologist.
 She has over 20 years of beauty industry experience and is based in Denver, Colorado.